Amart85/ai-conversational/Instructions/integrate-pva-bot.md

 2. Select **Microsoft Teams**, and select **Turn on Teams**
 3. Select **Open bot** button under the *Bot Preview* section
 4. Add your bot to teams - Teams will either launch for you, or you can use the web app
-5. Log in to Teams, select **Add bot**, and ask your bot "store location" to find Microsoft stores
+5. Log in to Teams, select **Add bot**, and ask your bot  for a "store location" to find Microsoft stores

 ## Deploy your bot elsewhere